-Jurisdiction - State
+Jurisdiction – State

-State(s) that may have juridiction over the legal issue(s).
+State(s) that may have jurisdiction over the legal issue(s).
 State jurisdiction should be associated with System Determined Issue(s).
 There may be multiple states with jurisdiction for different legal issues.

 Jurisdiction - Local

-Localities (city, county, federal district, etc.) that may have jurisdiction over the legal issue(s).
+Localities (city, county, federal district, administrative agency, etc.) that may have jurisdiction over the legal issue(s).
 Local jurisdiction should be associated with System Determined Issue(s).
 There may be multiple localities with jurisdiction for different legal issues.

 Jurisdiction Case Type

-Jurisdiction of a court may be over particular case types that result from System Determined Issue(s).
+Jurisdiction of a court may be over particular case types (subject matter & dollar amount) that result from System Determined Issue(s).
 This message specifies jurisdiction courts with case types.
 Jurisdiction Case Type should be associated with System Determined Issue(s).

 Urgency Description from System